austintgriffith/house-pool/README.md

 > **D**IFFERENT + **A**utomated **M**arket **M**aker (some crying in the casino)

 A hybrid DEX and gambling protocol where **CREDITS token holders are the house**.
-LP providers get exposure to both swap fees AND casino profits.
+LPs earn swap fees but also provide the house's bankroll (the excess buffer) - they take on the gambling risk in exchange for their share of any profits.

 ## Core Concept